 “As the COP26 Glasgow Climate Summit gets nearer, there are fresh commitments each week,” he notes.
 “At Glasgow, the world’s leaders will make further announcements.
 We will know then whether we have all been proactive enough.”

-Barbara Boots, Deputy Minister of State for Climate Policy at the Hungarian Ministry for Innovation and Technology highlights the particularly proactive role of Hungary.
+Barbara Botos, Deputy Minister of State for Climate Policy at the Hungarian Ministry for Innovation and Technology highlights the particularly proactive role of Hungary.

 “On 7 September we, as part of our V4 presidency programme, organised a high-level informal meeting for the representatives of the Visegrad Group countries, the Republic of Bulgaria and Romania in order to provide room for joint discussion and preparation for the incoming COP26,” she tells CEENERGYNEWS.

 “Considering the fruitful discussions of the conference, it is clear that CEE countries are actively developing policy measures and ways of implementation to tackle climate change and to support the green transition.”

 “This was the first high-level event in the history of Visegrad Group presidencies that focused particularly on the topic of UN climate change conferences and international climate policy issues, with the participation of the representative of an incoming COP presidency country, which is clearly signalling the proactive approach of the CEE region,” she adds.

 For the V4 climate change is a priority